felixlu/awesome-stars/README.md

 ## TypeScript

+- [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
+- [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
+Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct
+- [bytebase/dbhub](https://github.com/bytebase/dbhub) - Zero-dependency, token-efficient database MCP server for Postgres, MySQL, SQL Server, MariaDB, SQLite.
 - [vbgate/opencode-mystatus](https://github.com/vbgate/opencode-mystatus) - Check all your AI subscription quotas in one command.
 Supports OpenAI, Zhipu AI, and Google Antigravity.
 More platforms coming soon.
 - [badlogic/pi-mono](https://github.com/badlogic/pi-mono) - AI agent toolkit: coding agent CLI, unified LLM API, TUI & web UI libraries, Slack bot, vLLM pods
 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future ses